Your Local Search Marketing Strategy to Rank on Search Engines

 We mentioned reviews earlier when discussing Google Business Profiles.
 They’re vital to both consumers and search engines.

 We found that more than half of consumers have passed up a local business due to their local ratings and reviews.
-Furthermore, more than three-quarters of consumers that leave critical reviews expect a business to respond to them.
+Furthermore, more than three-quarters of consumers who leave critical reviews expect a business to respond to them.

 Online reviews can also impact your SERP rankings.
 Our recent report, the Top Ranking and Conversion Factors for Local Search, found that quantity and velocity are two of the main factors search engines consider when examining reviews.